OrianaVenture/VentureValheim/Progression/README.md

 * To override Meadow's difficulty after it has been initialized: AddBiome(0, 8, true) or AddCustomBiome(0, 1.3, true)

 ## Changelog

+### 0.0.24

+* Added ability to lock equipping and using boss items or items made from biome metals/materials (defaults to on)
+* Similarly added ability to lock crafting (defaults to on)
+* Similarly added ability to lock building (defaults to on)
+* Similarly added ability to lock cooking (defaults to on)
+* Bug fix for blocking taming not always working correctly
+* Added Flesh Rippers to auto-scaling with new item type "Fist"
+* Improved key commands so that they work on any player online rather than only players in your same chunk
+* Improved key commands to accept player names with spaces
+* Now compatible with Multiplayer Tweaks "SkillLossOnPVPDeath" option

 ### 0.0.23